General approach of the Czech National Bank to setting a minimum requirement for own funds and eligible liabilities (MREL)

 - Recapitalisation amount: The capacity to restore capital will be closely linked to likely capital requirements after the application of the resolution strategy (P1 and P2) so that the institution or group can be recapitalised to the level necessary to satisfy applicable capital requirements to comply with the conditions for authorisation as well as any additional amount that the resolution authority considers necessary to maintain sufficient market confidence after resolution.

 Any applicable combined buffer requirement (“CBR”) is reflected neither in the default loss absorption nor in the recapitalization amount (i.e. “stacking order approach”).
 In line with the above, institutions and groups must ensure that the part of the capital buffers that sits above both the LAA and the RCA remains usable.
-Accordingly, any capital that meets the CBR requirements cannot be double counted towards MREL.
+Accordingly, Common Equity Tier 1 used to meet the MREL may not be used to also meet the combined buffer requirements.

 Schematically, the general approach of the CNB to setting MREL is illustrated as follows: